SRN Broadcasting is the result of many talented individuals, who bring you great programming in music, sports, and talk radio.

 Eric Leventhal – is the co-foudner of the InternetFM spin off.
 He received his B.S. in Electrical Engineering at the University of Southern California.
 Eric created the concept and oversees all technical aspects of the InternetFM app, member of the development team.
 He is responsible for assessing, interviewing, hiring, and managing the engineering staff.
 Eric has oversight on all tasks related to UI/UX, app backend, streaming servers, database, and other development infrastructure.

-David Rusch – former VP at SRN, founder of David Rusch Media.
-Rusch continues to work with SRN under a reciprocal sales and marketing agreement.
-He is the executive producer and host of Home Improvement USA radio, recorded and edited at SRN’s Chicago studios.
-Home Improvement USA is one of America’s premier home improvement radio shows that has been broadcasting weekly since 1994.
-Home Improvement USA focuses on renewable energy sources and environmentally friendly products for powering the home.
-Solar, hydrogen, and wind discussions educate the listener and help create awareness of alternative energy sources.
-The show, along with four other home improvement shows around the country is the foundation of our 24/7 streaming channel Home Improvement USA network.
+David Rusch – former VP at SRN, Owner of Rusch Media.
+Rusch continues to collaborate with SRN as a co-founder and producer/host of Home Improvement USA, one of America’s premier home improvement radio shows that has been broadcasting weekly since 1994.
+The show, along with four other home improvement shows around the country, is the foundation of our 24/7 streaming channel The Home Improvement USA network.

 Phil Meyers – Assistant Sports Director (NBA, MLB, Soccer, College Basketball)